The-SMTSci/FlexSpec1/docs/source/postmaster.rst

 There are a few paradigms of FlexSpec1.

 #.
 A "Postmaster"/"Patron"/"Parcel" paradigm.
 The Bokeh server sends
-   its information to the RPi PostmasterServer, a 'dispatch-server'.
+   its information to the RPi PostmasterServer that acts as a 'dispatch-server'.
 It adds keys to 'wrapper' a few things in a "Parcel" that is sent to the 'Serial' device requested by Bokeh.
 This parcel is unwrapped and routines are dispatched to C++